-Join us each third Wednesday in the A6 Gallery at 7 pm as we uncork a fresh program on a famous artist or art movement.
+Join us every third Wednesday of the month as we uncork a fresh program on a famous artist or art movement.
 Savor a fun evening as we examine the cultural and artistic influences that fueled great artists throughout history.

 This 90-minute program includes a slide presentations, libations, open conversation, and occasional extras like live music, theatrical performances, and cinema.
 Each month has recommended reading, in case you want to delve deeper into our month’s topic before or after our event.

 Each month, we’ll pour tastes of select wines.

 $10 per person (no RSVP required)

 From court portraits for the Spanish royals to horrific scenes of conflict and suffering, Francisco José de Goya made a mark as one of Spain’s most revered and controversial artists.
 A master of form and light, his court portraits documented the world of the great, but above all, his unflinching eye recorded the agony of war and persecution suffered by ordinary people. $10

 Read: Goya by Rose-Marie Hagen and Rainer Hagen

 Wed, Oct 18, 7 pm

 Marc Chagall (1887-1985) is widely regarded as epitomizing the “painter as poet”.
 He used his great talent to create a unique world full of magic, poetry, enchantment and fantasy.
 His use of intense, glowing colors conjured up memories of his childhood and youth in Vitebsk, in today’s Belarus. $10